 It was built by the french between 1863 and 1880.
 The statue outside the Cathedral was reported to have shed tears in October 2005 which attracted thousands of people but the Catholic Church in Vietnam couldn’t confirm if this happened.

 Visiting The War Remnants Museum

 After the Notre Dame Cathedral, we found the War Remnants Museum.
 It is a little heavy on propaganda but some really interesting exhibits.

 The museum comprises a series of themed rooms in several buildings, graphic photography, the use of napalm and phosphorus bombs, covering effects of chemical sprays and war atrocities.

-With military equipment such as UH-1 “Huey” helicopter, an F-5A fighter, a BLU-82 “Daisy Cutter” bomb, M48 Patton tank, an A-1 Skyraider attack bomber, and an A-37 Dragonfly attack bomber placed outside.
+With military equipment such as a UH-1 “Huey” helicopter, an F-5A fighter, a BLU-82 “Daisy Cutter” bomb, an M48 Patton tank, an A-1 Skyraider attack bomber, and an A-37 Dragonfly attack bomber placed outside.

 Many Vietnamese were tortured directly by Americans before being turned over to the Saigon authorities.